colincano20/TestServerFlask/README.md

    The app will initialize the database on first run and start listening on `http://localhost:5000/`.

 An admin account is created automatically with username `admin` and password `adminpass`.

+## Password Hashing

+User passwords are stored using Werkzeug's `pbkdf2:sha256` hash.
+If you migrate from a version that used a different scheme, remove the existing `database.db` file or manually reset each user's password after upgrading so the new hash method is applied.

 ## Configuration